antonzub99/diff-gaussian-rasterization/README.md

 Used as the rasterization engine for the paper "3D Gaussian Splatting for Real-Time Rendering of Radiance Fields".
 If you can make use of it in your own research, please be so kind to cite us.

+## Changes from the original code

+* Added `@custom_fwd` and `@custom_bwd` wrappers in the rasterizer class, to keep input-output `torch.float32` type of the rasterization operation.
+Useful when training in mixed precision;
+* Now `raster_settings` in the rastizer class is assumed to be a python `dict`, not `NamedTuple`.
+This will not affect your code, as conversion to dict is done inside the rasterizer constructor.

 <section class="section" id="BibTeX">
   <div class="container is-max-desktop content">
     <h2 class="title">BibTeX</h2>